Pete Carroll: Accomplishments

-NCAA sanctions

-See University of Southern California athletics scandal.

-NCAA ruling
+NCAA sanctions and ruling

 On June 9, 2010, The Los Angeles Times reported that Carroll, along with other active and former USC officials, had appeared in front of a ten-member NCAA Committee on Infractions the previous February.
 The next day, June 10, the NCAA announced sanctions against the USC football program including a two-year bowl ban, the elimination of thirty football scholarships, and forfeiture of some football victories from 2004 to 2005 (a season which had included winning the Bowl Championship Series title), and all team victories from the undefeated 2005–06 regular season, when USC lost to Texas in the BCS title game.
 With the vacated games removed, Carroll drops to fourth on USC's all-time wins list, behind John McKay, Howard Jones and John Robinson.
 His 97 on-field wins would put him ahead of Robinson for third in Trojan history.

 The allegations centered on former Trojan star Reggie Bush.
 Bush was found to have accepted several improper gifts, including the use of a San Diego area home for members of his family.
 It was reported that USC might appeal the sanctions.
 These sanctions have been criticized by some NCAA football writers, including ESPN's Ted Miller, who wrote, "It's become an accepted fact among informed college football observers that the NCAA sanctions against USC were a travesty of justice, and the NCAA's refusal to revisit that travesty are [sic] a massive act of cowardice on the part of the organization."

 After Carroll announced that he was leaving for the Seahawks, he denied the possibility that the NCAA sanctions were a factor in his leaving USC to return to pro football in Seattle.
 "Not in any way," Carroll stated, "because I know where we stand.
 It's just a process we have to go through.
 We know we've fought hard to do right."
 Carroll was hired before the sanctions were announced.

 Reacting to the USC sanctions in a video produced by his new employers, Carroll said on June 10, 2010, "I'm absolutely shocked and disappointed in the findings of the NCAA."
 He said in 2014 during a visit to USC, "I thought [the NCAA's investigation into USC] was dealt with poorly and very irrationally and done with way too much emotion instead of facts.
 I sat in the meetings.
 I listened to the people talk.
 I listened to the venom that they had for our program...
 They tried to make it out like it was something else.
 They made a terrible error."
 In 2015, he said, "We had so much success and we had so much fun doing it, it was uncommon for people to understand. ...
 I think it rubbed people the wrong way.
 There was such a bitterness."